 Abrahams, who reduced his Biogen price target to $240 per share, said further declines were likely given that "investors owned Biogen to not miss out on what could have been one of the biggest blockbuster products in the pipeline of large biopharma."

 Any successful treatment for Alzheimer`s, which affects about 5.7 million Americans, is virtually guaranteed to become one of the world`s top-selling drugs.
-But efforts so far have had a dismal track record, with more than 100 failures.
+Even so, experimental treatments have had a dismal track record, with more than 100 failures.